Udayraj123/VehicleInfoOCR/Readme.md

 ## License
 This software is published under GNU GPLv3 license.
 Please disclose usage when using this source code in your software.
 ```
 Copyright © 2019 Udayraj Deshmukh
 Vehicle Info Live : Helps you find the details of an Indian vehicle by pointing your camera at its numberplate.
 This is free software, and you are welcome to redistribute it under certain conditions;
-	For more details see LICENSE
 ```
+For more details see <a href="./LICENSE">LICENSE</a>